HubSpot/cos_uploader/docs/LOCAL_DEVELOPMENT.md

 Running the sync from a locally modifiable version
 -----------------------------------

-These instructions allow you to get the source of the syncer, and run it locally from the source code version, so you can make changes and use the program from your changed version.
+These instructions allow you to get the source of the uploader, and run it locally from the source code version, so you can make changes and use the program from your changed version.

 You will need:
 * python 2.7.x Python is installed by default on Max OSX and Linux machines.
 The [Windows installer is here](http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi).